Journey not easy but squad united, says thankful Matthews

 She was also her side's leading bowler, taking 10 wickets with her off-spin at an economy rate of just over four runs per over.

-“I think coming into the tournament, I felt like I was in a pretty good space as an all-rounder and I was pretty happy to get off to a good start in that first match against New Zealand, getting the 100,” Matthews said.

-“And picking up a couple of wickets as well, I think probably if I was to sit back and analyze my entire tournament, with the start I had, I probably would have wanted to score a bit more runs.
+“I think coming into the tournament, I felt like I was in a pretty good space as an all-rounder and I was pretty happy to get off to a good start in that first match against New Zealand, getting the 100.
+And picking up a couple of wickets as well, I think probably if I was to sit back and analyse my entire tournament, with the start I had, I probably would have wanted to score a bit more runs,” Matthews said.

 ADVERTISEMENT